Answer · Behavioral risk

 What does work consistently

 The intervention that produces consistent results is structural: a constraint set when the trader is calm, applied automatically when the trader is not.
 Behavioral economists call this a commitment device.
-The classic example is locking the cookies in a cabinet when buying them — the in-the-moment self cannot easily defeat the constraint set by the planning self.
+The classic example is locking the cookies in a cabinet while calm — the in-the-moment self cannot easily defeat the constraint set by the planning self.

 The same principle applies to revenge trading.
 When the trader is calm and reviewing the prior week, they can clearly identify the pattern: re-entering within 60 seconds of a stop-out, sizing up after losses, accelerating entry pace under pressure.
 They can also clearly identify what intervention they would want — a forced 10-minute pause, a typed acknowledgment, an entry block.
 The hard part is making sure the intervention actually happens during the next live session, when the planning self is not the one in control.